 - Play the long game—Effectively managing your diverse fleet requires a long-range outlook.
 Maintain a good inventory of all municipal vehicles, track maintenance, plan ahead for replacement and look hard at high-cost vehicles to ensure you’re investing your funds wisely.

-Unique Considerations for Municipal Departments
+Unique Considerations for Local Governments

 - Beware of Intersections—In high-pressure, time-sensitive situations, first responders are less likely to be cautious going through intersections, leaving them vulnerable to severe collisions if cross-traffic doesn’t yield.
 Include information about the hazards of intersections in all first responder driver training, and if your budget allows consider purchasing traffic preemption technology for intersections with stoplights.